dschoepel/NestOnOpenhab/README.md

 ##  Considerations: The Google SDM API with Nest Device Access Binding

 **1.** In order to use the SDM API, you will need to enable access to each of your supported devices.
-If you are currently using the [OpenHAB Nest Binding](https://www.openhab.org/addons/bindings/nest/) and "Works With Nest" to connect your devices to openHAB, you would need to leave that program and migrate your Nest account to a Google account (i.e. your devices to the Google account).
+If you are currently using the [OpenHAB Nest Binding](https://www.openhab.org/addons/bindings/nest/) and "Works With Nest" to connect your devices to openHAB, you would need to leave that program and migrate your Nest account to a Google account (i.e. your devices to the Google account). _Once you migrate accounts, this cannot be un-done!_

 Information on migrating your Nest account can be found here - [FAQs about accounts for the Nest app](https://support.google.com/googlenest/answer/9297676?co=GENIE.Platform%3DiOS&hl=en&oco=0#accountmigration&accountmigration1&#accountmigration2&#accountmigration3&zippy=%2Chow-do-i-migrate-my-account).
 Look for the FAQ titled "Migrating your Nest Account to a Google Account" and expand the FAQ to find the sub-topic titled "How do I migrate my account?"